 (a) in the case of land which was the subject of a mineral claim or dredging claim granted under the repealed Act that by the operation of the transitional provisions set forth in the Second Schedule became subject to the primary tenement, the date of approval of the claim; and

-(b) in any other case, the date on which the primary tenement was granted,
+(b) in any other case, unless subsection (1aa) applies, the date on which the primary tenement was granted,

 mark out and, in accordance with section 41, apply for a prospecting licence for gold (in this section called a “special prospecting licence”) in respect of any part of the land the subject of the primary tenement.

+(1aa) If the primary tenement was granted as a result of an application under section 56B or a reversion licence application, a special prospecting licence may be marked out and applied for at any time after the date on which the primary tenement was granted.

 (1a) A special prospecting licence may only be applied for by, granted to or held by a natural person.

-(2) Within 14 days after lodging an application for a special prospecting licence under subsection (1) the applicant shall serve notice of his application on the holder of the primary tenement as if that holder were the occupier of the land to which that application relates.
+(2) Unless subsection (5a) applies, an applicant for a special prospecting licence shall, within the prescribed period, serve notice of his application on the holder of the primary tenement as if that holder were the occupier of the land to which that application relates, and subsections (3) to (5) apply in respect of that application.

 (3) If, after being served with notice of an application for a special prospecting licence, the holder of the primary tenement does not lodge an objection against that application, the mining registrar may, subject to this Act, grant that application as provided in subsection (6).